kittokin/makebakery/README.md

 ## Features

-- The HTML template is wrapped around .html.m4 files automatically; no boilerplate is necessary in the source file.
+- m4: The HTML template is wrapped around .html.m4 files automatically; no boilerplate or "include" statements are necessary in the source files.
-- The HTML template is a single file, not a separate header and footer.
+- m4: The HTML template is a single file, not a separate header and footer.
-- Files named .m4 don't get the template, but still get interpreted by m4.
+- Makefile: Files named .m4 don't get the template, but still get interpreted by m4.
-- Any files not named '.m4' don't get interpreted by m4; they are copied verbatim.
+- Makefile: Any files not named '.m4' don't get interpreted by m4; they are copied verbatim.
-- Macros defined in source .html.m4 files will be expanded in the template.
+- m4: Macros defined in source .html.m4 files will be expanded in the template.
 This lets you put complex logic in the template and trigger it from the source file.
 For example, you could set the page title, toggle a template style, define sidebars, etc.
-- Macros defined in the macros file will be expanded in the source files and the template.
+- m4: Macros defined in the macros file will be expanded in the source files and the template.
 You can define macros here that you want to be available everywhere.

 ## Execution